Modzybear/Open-Halo-Library/README.txt

 Open Halo Library
 Copyright (C) 2017 Andrew Burnett
+Released on the BSD three-clause license.
+See LICENSE file for more information.

+THE CURRENT CODE IS FOR LEARNING PURPOSES ONLY.
+NOT READY FOR GENERAL USE.

 DESCRIPTION:
 An open library for parsing, decompiling, and editing Halo: Combat Evolved maps.